 The standard rate of GST in Singapore is 7% that is to be charged on goods and services produced in Singapore and consumed by a consumer within the territory of the country.

-However, IRAS provides certain exemptions in the GST, like in exports.
-According to the provisions of IRAS, Exports of goods and service are categorized under zero-rated supplies.
-Therefore, it is subjected to 0% GST.
-Also, a GST registered that is entitled to 0% tax can also claim their input tax.
+However, IRAS provides certain exemptions in the GST, such as in exports.
+According to IRAS, zero-rated supplies categorize the export of goods and services under it.
+Therefore, we charge GST at 0% only.
+Also, a GST registered that is entitled to a 0% tax can also claim their input tax.

-Your business, if deals with providing international services can be exempted to zero-rated GST i.e. at the rate of 0%.
-But it is only applicable when the business falls under the provisions of Section 21(3) of the GST Act.
-Not all international services are benefited to zero-rate GST.
+Your business, if dealing with providing international services, can be exempted from zero-rated GST, i.e. at 0%.
+But it is only applicable when the business falls under Section 21(3) of the GST Act.
+It does not benefit all international services to zero-rate GST.